zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-one-not-condition.md

 ## Description

-The `MatchedAndOneNotCondition` option lets you perform or skip the update action, depending on if at least one value for the source is different than the destination for properties specified.
+The `MatchedAndOneNotCondition` option lets you perform or skip the update action, depending on if at least one value from the source is different than the destination for properties specified.

 ### Example